 To practice as an RN, LPN, or APRN in Montana, you must have at least 24 contact hours every two years.
 Twelve of APRNs’ contact hours must be in the area of pharmacotherapeutics if they hold prescriptive authority.

 To qualify as contact hours, continuing education courses must be approved by an accrediting organization or provided by:

 Remember that your location and nursing specialty will also play a role in how much money will end up in your pocket.
-For example, crisis travel nursing assignments will pay exponentially higher than other specialties.

 Trusted nurse staffing is such a great company to work for and they are so easy to work with.
 I love using them as my first company for travel nursing!